 OK folks, I have several different types of folk who post on this blog.
 We are [mostly] Christians who acknowledge the Lordship of the Risen Jesus Christ.
 I am an Evangelical-Charismatic-Anglican.
 I have a few sort of emergent Restoration Christians who post.
 Recently we have been joined in conversation with some fairly conservative Southern Baptists from Fide-O. There is at least one Pentecostal brother who joins in sometimes.
 And we get liberals, conservatives, evangelicals, catholics, protestants, and everyone in between.

-There are five main methods of attaining Christina Unity I know of:
+There are five main methods of attaining Christian Unity I know of:

 1. The method of shared action: Those who work together stay together

 Recently, my buddy Brett wrote a comment that it is an "error" to seek unity on the basis of doctrine, but we should instead seek unity on the basis of ACTION, and specifically striving for the liberation of society in Christ's Name.
 He notes that historical attempts at unity based on doctrine have failed and resulted in bitter dogmatism and unconcern for the needy (whether the Campbell-Stone Restoration Movement of the 1800's or the World Council of Churches in the latter 20th century).